ora-io/zkgraph/README.md

 This repo has the following folders relevant to zkGraph development:

-- `bundle-js`: APIs (the scripts in `package.json`) for compile, execute, prove, and deploy zkGraph for testing locally.
+- `api`: APIs (the scripts in `package.json`) for compile, execute, prove, and deploy zkGraph for testing locally, and fully with zkWASM node.
 - `example`: Example zkGraphs.
 - `lib`: AssemblyScript library for zkGraph development, with data structure such as Bytes, ByteArray and BigInt.
 - `src`: Where your actual zkGraph should be in.
 Contains `mapping.ts` and `zkgraph.yaml`.